Bobbahn

-Bobbahn is a steel bobsled roller coaster at Heide Park that opened in 1993.
+Bobbahn (German for 'bobsled') is a steel bobsled roller coaster at Heide Park Resort that opened in 1993 under the name 'Schweizer Bobbahn' (german for 'swiss bobsled').
+As of January 2026 it is the highest and longest bobsled roller coaster in operation.

-The 826 m long journey begins with a lift hill that transports passengers to a height of 27 m.
-Then it goes through numerous very tight bends, some dark ride passages, as well as some block brakes until the final brake is reached.
+The 990 m long journey begins with a lift hill that transports passengers to a height of 27m.
+It then travels through numerous very tight bends, some dark ride passages, as well as some block brakes until the final brake is reached.
 A second lift hill brings the trains back to the level of the station.